drcandacemakedamoore/makedalytics/README.md

     Shows you where (what row) certain text is in a columns.
 Works like nuclear medicine tagging.

 wordish_count(str):
-    counts split up elements of a string.
+    Counts split up elements of a string.
 In the case ofan English sentance that is a count for each word with some counting of certain punctuation.

 ## image related functions